Gallinari, Paul lead Thunder past 76ers 127-119 in OT

 Chris Paul had 27 points for the Thunder, who had dropped three of four.
 Shai Gilgeous-Alexander scored 24 points, and Terrance Ferguson finished with 19.

-It was the biggest win of the season for a Thunder franchise that lost All-Stars Russell Westbrook and Paul George in offseason trades.
-The crowd roared in the fourth quarter and overtime and made it seem, for a night, like nothing had changed.
+It was the biggest win of the season for a franchise that lost All-Stars Russell Westbrook and Paul George in offseason trades.
+The sellout Chesapeake Energy Arena crowd of 18,203 backed the Thunder with loud cheering in the fourth quarter and overtime and made it seem, for a night, like nothing had changed in a venue long known as one of the league’s loudest places.

+“It was amazing,” Gallinari said.
+“These are the moments players live for and these are the moments you want at home.
+It was great to get them a W.”

+The Thunder relentlessly attacked the bigger 76ers and outscored them 35-15 at the free-throw line.
+Oklahoma City shot 53.9% from the field for the night.

 Joel Embiid had 31 points and 12 rebounds and Josh Richardson added 28 points for the 76ers, who have lost five of seven.